twalsh43/public-workshop-lixar-databricks/Setup02.md

 2. Save the DBC archive to your computer

-3. Go back to your Databricks tab, and click the **Workspace** icon
+3. Go back to your Databricks tab, and click the **Workspace** icon:

  <p align="center"> <img src="images/setup-databricks-workspaceicon.png"/> </p>